What we know about the Pentagon document leak

 - The documents were then spread to the anonymous message board 4chan and pro-Russian Telegram channels, before making their way to Twitter and major media outlets, per Bellingcat.

 Who's behind the leak?

-The latest: Attorney General Merrick Garland confirmed Thursday that the. the suspect is Jack Teixeira, a 21-year-old member of the Massachusetts Air National Guard.
+Attorney General Merrick Garland confirmed that the suspect is Jack Teixeira, a 21-year-old member of the Massachusetts Air National Guard.

 - Teixeira was arrested in connection to “unauthorized removal, retention and transmission of classified national defense information,” Garland said, adding that the arrest occurred "without incident."

-- The FBI confirmed in a statement that the arrest took place at a residence in North Dighton, Massachusetts.
+State of play: The FBI confirmed in a statement that Teixeira's arrest took place at a residence in North Dighton, Massachusetts.

-- The person behind the leak was a "young, charismatic gun enthusiast" who is known as "OG" in a private chat room on the social media platform Discord, the Washington Post reported Wednesday.
+- Prior to his arrest, Teixeira was described as a "young, charismatic gun enthusiast" known as "OG" in a private chat room on the social media platform Discord, the Washington Post reported earlier this month.

-- The leaker reportedly told the roughly two dozen chat group members that he worked on a military base where he spent part of his day inside a "secure facility that prohibited cellphones and other electronic devices."
+- He reportedly told the roughly two dozen chat group members that he worked on a military base where he spent part of his day inside a "secure facility that prohibited cellphones and other electronic devices."

 - One member said that the leaker claimed he spent hours annotating classified documents to share with the group, the Post reported.

 - The leaker was suspicious of law enforcement and the U.S. intelligence community and was prone to ranting about “government overreach," the Discord group member told the Post.